MichaelLarocca/blog-michael-jude-larocca/posts/2021/02-21/Review-Scratch.md

 Using Scratch's music code blocks, I created music for the game.

-When you deliver cole to a naughty house, the melody of the song "**Nuttin' for Christmas**" is played.
+When you deliver coal to a naughty house, the melody of the song "**Nuttin' for Christmas**" is played.

 When you deliver gifts to a nice house, the melody of the song "**We Wish You a Merry Christmas**" plays.